-In the second quarter of 2023, we reviewed the revenue recognition for certain of our licensees pursuant to their contract modifications and expected collectability, which resulted in the impairment of corresponding assets of \$11.2 million, net of a \$1.2 million reduction in related commission accrual.
-The decrease in revenue from such licensees was \$3.1 million and \$6.7 million during the three and six months ended June 30, 2023, respectively compared to the comparable prior year periods.
-Due to the impact of the weakening economy in China, collections have slowed, and we have been in discussions with our partners to renegotiate terms of certain agreements.
-Future contract modifications and collectability issues could impact the revenue recognized against our ongoing contract assets.
+In the third quarter of 2023, we further updated the revenue recognition for certain of our licensees pursuant to their contract modifications and expected collectability, which resulted in the impairment of corresponding assets of \$7.7 million, net of a \$1.0 million reduction in related commission accrual.
+For the nine months ended September 30, 2023, impairments of assets attributable to licensing contracts were \$17.7 million, net of a \$2.2 million reduction in related commission accrual.
+The decrease in revenue from such licensees was \$4.0 million and \$10.7 million during the three and nine months ended September 30, 2023, respectively, compared to the comparable prior year periods.
+Due to challenging economic conditions in China, collections from certain Chinese licensees there have slowed significantly.
+Future contract modifications and collectability issues could further impact the revenue recognized against our ongoing contract assets.

-As of June 30, 2023, unrecognized revenue attributable to unsatisfied and partially unsatisfied performance obligations under our long-term contracts was \$193.9 million, of which \$187.0 million relates to Trademark Licensing, \$5.3 million relates to Digital Subscriptions and Products, and \$1.6 million relates to other obligations.
+As of September 30, 2023, unrecognized revenue attributable to unsatisfied and partially unsatisfied performance obligations under our long-term contracts was \$187.8 million, of which \$181.0 million relates to Trademark Licensing, with \$157.7 million attributable to long-term licenses with Chinese licensees, \$5.2 million relates to Digital Subscriptions and Products, and \$1.6 million relates to other obligations.
+In October 2023, we terminated licensing agreements with certain Chinese licensees, which comprised \$154.2 million of the unrecognized Trademark Licensing revenue under our long-term contracts as of September 30, 2023.
+Revenue recognized in connection with the contracts that were subsequently terminated was \$6.1 million and \$19.9 million during the three and nine months ended September 30, 2023, respectively.

-Unrecognized revenue of the Trademark Licensing revenue stream will be recognized over the next ten years, of which 75% will be recognized in the first five years.
-Unrecognized revenue of the Digital Subscriptions and Products revenue stream will be recognized over the next five years, of which 38% will be recognized in the first year.
+Unrecognized revenue of our Trademark Licensing revenue stream, excluding revenue from licensing agreements terminated in October 2023 as discussed in Note 1, Basis of Presentation, is expected to be recognized over the next seven years, of which 91% is expected to be recognized in the first five years.
+Unrecognized revenue of the Digital Subscriptions and Products revenue stream is expected to be recognized over the next five years, of which 42% is expected to be recognized in the first year.
 Unrecognized revenues under contracts disclosed above do not include contracts for which variable consideration is determined based on the customer's subsequent sale or usage.